 Editor’s Note: This is a review of a personal experience from 2014.
-The dates for this year’s hunt have been updated, however, your experience may differ as every year is slightly different.
+Your experience may differ as every year is slightly different.

 Grab your basket and hop on over to Mundelein’s annual Easter Hunt Egg-stravaganza.
 I have attended this event every year for the past two years as it is one of the few free egg hunts where no registration is required.
 This year it is held on Friday, April 19 and is for children ages 1-6.
 The age groups begin at precisely the start times listed: